 Remembrance Sunday

-Remembrance Sunday is an observance day which is observed on the second Sunday in November in the United Kingdom.
+Remembrance Sunday is an observance day observed on the second Sunday in November in the United Kingdom.
 It is a day to remember and honor the achievements and sacrifices made by both military and civilian servicemen during past wars.
 It is a day marked with somber remembrance and with many services all over the U.K.

 History of Remembrance Sunday